Keto Hummus

 Spread

-Use this hummus as a spread for lettuce wraps or on a low carb tortilla for a quick meal.
+Use this hummus as a spread for lettuce wraps or on a low-carb tortilla for a quick meal.

 Storage information

+Leftovers will store in an airtight container in the refrigerator for 3-5 days.
 You can freeze this hummus for up to 2 months.
 Thaw overnight in the fridge before serving.
 Freezing and thawing may slightly alter the texture of the hummus, making it less creamy.
 You can restore that creaminess by stirring in a little extra olive oil or tahini.

 How many carbs are in hummus?